BEFORE THE TREE MOVES

 From $1,500 + third-party costs

-For cases requiring plant quarantine routing, phytosanitary documentation, treatment discussion, inspection timing, and specialist handoff.
+For plant quarantine routing, phytosanitary documentation, treatment discussion, inspection timing, specialist handoff, and document-path coordination.

 Living Cargo Movement Coordination™